flutter/website/src/development/add-to-app/ios/add-flutter-screen.md

 * Forwarding application callbacks such as [`openURL`][] to plugins such as [local_auth][].
-* Forwarding status bar taps
-  (which can only be detected in the AppDelegate) to Flutter for scroll-to-top behavior.
+* Keeping the Flutter connection open in debug mode when the phone screen locks.

 ### Creating a FlutterAppDelegate subclass
 Creating a subclass of the the `FlutterAppDelegate` in UIKit apps was shown